Security Research

 2.1.
 How Joomla Interacts With The Database

-The way Joomla implements database interaction is by using a database abstraction layer, a query builder, and table/model classes.
-So by instructing an agent to search for specific function calls, it was possible to discover potentially vulnerable SQL sinks:
+Joomla implements database interaction with a database abstraction layer, a query builder, and table/model classes.
+By instructing an agent to search for specific function calls, it was possible to discover potentially vulnerable SQL sinks:

 • getQuery finds the query-builder construction.
 This is where SQL structure usually starts being assembled, as in SearchModel::getListQuery():